WDI-SEA/notes/16-react/react-lifecycle/readme.md

 `getSnapshotBeforeUpdate()` is invoked right before the most recently rendered output is committed (e.g., to the DOM).

-_Note:_: These methods exists for *rare* use cases in which the state depends on changes in props over time (`getDerivedStateFromProps()`) or if you need to handle something such as scroll position before an update (`getSnapshotBeforeUpdate()`).
+_Note:_ These methods exists for *rare* use cases in which the state depends on changes in props over time (`getDerivedStateFromProps()`) or if you need to handle something such as scroll position before an update (`getSnapshotBeforeUpdate()`).
 It's a best practice to explore other lifecycle methods before using these.

 #### Talking Points: